boffinHouse/rawblock/tutorials/js/01-basic-module.md

 A component markup always has to have a `data-module` attribute with the name of your component and in general a `js-rb-live` class to indicate, that rawblock should create the UI component immediately.

+### Excusrion: Initializing components

+In general rawblock components have the class `js-rb-live` to be automatically created, if they are first seen in the document.
+In case a component only reacts to a `click` event and only needs to be created at this time, the author can a `js-rb-click` class instead.

+There is also the possibility to use the rb_lazymodules module to lazily create modules as soon as they become visible in the viewport using the `js-rb-lazylive` class.

+Or a class can be fully omitted and the component can initialized from JS using the [`rb.getComponent`](rb.html#.getComponent__anchor) or `this.component` method.

-The functional childs should have a class prefixed with the module name.
+The functional childs should have a class prefixed with the component name (htmlName).

 ```html
 <div class="js-rb-live" data-module="slimheader"></div>